1. Name and address of the controller

 Each data subject can turn at any time directly to our data protection officer with all questions and suggestions on data protection.

-Our data protection information is based on the definitions which have been used by the European directive and order issuing office in formulating the General Data Protection Regulation (GDPR).
+Otherwise our data protection information is based on the definitions which have been used by the European directive and order issuing office in formulating the General Data Protection Regulation (GDPR).
 The data protection information of the Muster GmbH should be easily read and understood not only by the general public but also by our customers and business partners.
 In order to ensure this, we would like to clarify in advance the definitions used.

 In this data protection information and on our website, we use – amongst others – the following terms: